Seaboard Air Line Railroad: Freight trains

 Seaboard also had a number of fast, high-priority freight trains called Red Ball freights between various points on its system.

 In 1959 Seaboard inaugurated its high-speed piggyback service.
-The best of these trailer-on-flatcar (TOFC) trains was the Razorback train TT#23, running from Kearny, New Jersey, (on the Pennsylvania Railroad) to Hialeah Yard, Miami, covering a distance of over 1,000 miles in less than 30 hours.
+The best of these trailer-on-flatcar (TOFC) trains was the Razorback, trains TT23 and TT24, running between Kearny, New Jersey on the Pennsylvania Railroad and Hialeah Yard, Miami, covering a distance of over 1,000 miles in less than 30 hours.